kiebel/wp-teachpress/readme.txt

 = 0.32.0 =
 * Changed: Design for course overview
 * Changed: Default language changed from german to english
-* Bugfix: Fix bug when student unsubscribes from a course (Thanks to Jean T. )
+* Bugfix: Fixed a bug when student unsubscribes from a course (Thanks to Jean T. )
-* Bugfix: Fix bug in the course overview (frontend)
-= 0.30.2 =
+* Bugfix: Fixed a bug in the course overview (frontend) = 0.30.2 =
 * Fix a little problem with the version name
 = 0.30.0 =